SkylineCommunications/dataminer-docs-connectors/connector/doc/TDF_Helios_Database.md

 ---

 # TDF Helios Database
+This connector contains the automatic provisioning solution built for TDF DVB-T monotoring project.

-This connector can be used to execute queries to an Oracle SQL database, more specifically the Helios database, and display the query results.
+From it it is possible to query an Oracle SQL database, more specifically the Helios database, that fills Sites, CAT, Point of Services and Equipments Tables.
+Based on this tables each Operator can automatically create Views,Services and Elements present on the database.
+Each Operator will have its own Exported component and will be able to provision indendently from others with its specific filter conditions.

 ## About